 Orzo, a ‘rice-like’ pasta, is available in most large supermarkets or online and features in this orzo recipe alongside a truly brilliant soy sauce jelly.
 A basic mushroom stock can be made the same way as a vegetable stock with the addition of dried shitakes, porcini and fresh white mushrooms.

+Parmesan contains calf rennet, so is not vegetarian - to make this dish fully veggie simply substitute it for an animal product-free equivalent.
 Browse through our collection of vegetarian recipes, which features a range of delicious meatless dishes.

 Start by cooking the orzo.
 Bring a medium-sized pan of salted water to the boil, add the orzo and cook for 8-10 minutes, or until cooked - make sure to stir every few minutes to stop the pasta from sticking to the bottom of the pan

 Drain and immediately spread the orzo onto a tray to cool.
 Once cool, place the orzo in a pan and add enough mushroom stock to cover.
 Place on a high heat and reduce.
 As it cooks, stir frequently with a rubber spatula - a metal tool will break up the pasta